Mohamed-Sabiyathulla/ARCO-Documents/h-Renewal.md

         **2-[Hold](#cases-hold)** - User hldthe request and moved to [Cases Hold](#cases-hold) stage.

-      In this stage, the user complete the request and move into **Completed** stage.

-      **In this Renewal stage system will create the muqeem in automation function. if still not created or finding error while performing to create muqeem, then the user will create the muqeem status manually and proceed complete the request in Iqama Renewal.**

 - ### **Cases Hold:**

-   - The hold request are received from **Iqama Renewal** stage
+   - In This stage, Hold request are moved from Cases Hold stage.

-   - Pending request are waiting to process in **Cases Hold** stage in Iqama renewal process.
+   - And Pending request are waiting to process in **Cases Hold** stage for Iqama renewal process.

-   - **User can move the request to next stage,**
+   - **User can move the request to required stage,**

      - *In The Action field is following to,*